CompG33k/TheFullStackDeveloper/README.md

-This project was bootstrapped with [Create React App](https://github.com/facebook/create-react-app).
+This project is available to view  [TheFullStackDevloper](https://compg33k.github.io/TheFullStackDeveloper/).

 ## Available Scripts